vippsas/vipps-check-in-api/vipps-check-in-api-how-it-works.md

 ## Step 1: Scan the QR code

-The flow begins with the customer presenting their QR code to the merchant.
+The flow begins with the customer presenting their personal QR code in the Vipps app to the merchant.
 This can happen two ways:

 * Customer-facing scanner.
 The store will have a permanent customer-facing scanner and customers can scan their QR code at any time.
 * The QR code is scanned by the cashier using a wired scanner.
 This could happen while the cashier is scanning wares or right before the payment.